6 Fun Activities To Engage Employees

 Holding a team-building game can be a fun way to get your employees engaged, out of their chairs, and active.

-You can use games that have a theme based around your company’s values or choose something that has a more general feel that many of your employees might already know.
+You can use games with a theme based around your company’s values or choose something with a more general feeling that many of your employees might already know.

 4. Hold A Competition

-You can also choose a more general competition, like who can come up with the best idea for a marketing campaign/pitch.
+You can also choose a more general competition, like who can develop the best idea for a marketing campaign/pitch.

 5. Go On A Food Tour

 Going on a food tour is a fun way to engage your entire team.
-Not only will they get to sample some of your favorite local cuisine (this sounds delicious), they’ll also get to learn a little bit more about your company culture and their colleagues.
+Not only will they get to sample some of your favorite local cuisines (this sounds delicious), but they’ll also learn a little more about your company culture and their colleagues.

-Most towns/cities have food truck/bus tours which can be a great way to explore a new city and get your employees together at the same time.
+Most towns/cities have food truck/bus tours which can be a great way to explore a new city and get your employees together simultaneously.

 If driving around the city isn’t your thing, you can also arrange for a food truck to come to your building or bring in different caterers.